raymanaeron/rusty_plugin_workflow/readme_prfaq_6_pager.md

 ### Why is your team best positioned to build this SDK?

-Our team uniquely combines the expertise needed to deliver this transformative architecture:

-- **Cross-platform experience** - Team members have deep expertise across FOS, Vega, and AOSP platforms
-- **Setup domain knowledge** - Collectively, we have worked on OOBE for over 12 different Amazon devices
-- **Performance engineering** - Our core engineers specialize in high-performance systems with strict resource constraints
-- **Analytics background** - We have built multiple instrumentation frameworks currently used across Amazon
-- **Cross-organizational relationships** - We have established partnerships with all key stakeholder teams (Identity, Device Management, Frustration-Free Setup, Legal)

-Most importantly, we sit at the organizational intersection that allows us to see the inefficiencies and duplication happening across product teams.
-While individual product teams recognize the problems in their specific domain, only a central team with our cross-cutting visibility can build a solution that works for the entire portfolio.
+We believe our team brings together a unique combination of skills and perspectives needed for this challenge.
+Our experience spans across all major Operating Systems (FOS, Vega, and AOSP), providing us with insights into the technical nuances of each system.
+Having collectively worked on Frustration Free Setup and a few OOBE implementations for certain Amazon devices, we've gained first-hand understanding of the pain points both developers and customers face during setup.
+Our engineering team includes specialists in resource-constrained environments who understand how to build lightweight, efficient systems that perform well even on entry-level devices.
+We've also had the opportunity to develop several instrumentation frameworks currently used within Amazon, which has deepened our appreciation for consistent, meaningful analytics.
+Perhaps most importantly, our position as a horizontal platform team has allowed us to build relationships across organizational boundaries.
+We've established working partnerships with most product lines and platform teams across amazon.
+These connections have helped us understand the challenges from multiple perspectives and identify common patterns that might not be visible from within a single product team.
+While we don't claim to have all the answers, we believe our cross-cutting visibility puts us in a good position to create a solution that addresses the needs of all stakeholders.
+As a team chartered with building horizontal platform capabilities, we're committed to creating tools that empower our partner teams to deliver exceptional customer experiences.

 ### Who would be very happy about this SDK?